tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ## REST API For GSQL

-TigerGraph has enabled full interaction with the GSQL server through a suite of [REST APIs](https://docs.tigergraph.com/tigergraph-server/4.1/api/).
-Below, we demonstrate how to pass parameters to a GSQL procedure query using a JSON object.
+TigerGraph provides seamless interaction with the GSQL server through a comprehensive suite of [GSQL REST APIs](https://docs.tigergraph.com/gsql-ref/4.1/api/gsql-endpoints#_run_query).
+Below, we demonstrate how to invoke an installed stored procedure via a REST call, passing parameters using a JSON object.

 ### Parameter JSON object
 To pass query parameters by name with a JSON object, map the parameter names to their values in a JSON object enclosed in parentheses.
 Parameters that are not named in the JSON object will keep their default values for the execution of the query.